 How to Dispose of old Solar Panels

-- Recycling – currently, only two Australian facilities offer PV recycling, and you’ll have to pay to do the right thing.
-Reclaim PV and Ecoactiv offer pickup services in most areas of Australia, and are continuing to expand their collection abilities, and increase their recycling capabilities.
+2. Recycling – currently, only two Australian facilities offer PV recycling, and you’ll have to pay to do the right thing.
+PVIndustries, Reclaim PV and Ecoactiv offer pickup services in most areas of Australia, and are continuing to expand their collection abilities, and increase their recycling capabilities.

 How to Dispose of old Inverters

-- Inverter recycling.
+3. Inverter recycling.
 You won’t get money, but you won’t be out of pocket either, if you can find an Australian recycler willing to take your old inverter.
-At least two Australian recyclers currently take inverters; MRI e-cycle solutions and Electronic Recycling Australia.
+Several Australian recyclers currently take inverters; MRI e-cycle solutions, Electronic Recycling Australia and PV Industries can help.
 You can check with your local recycling centres to see if they offer other options, although they are currently few and far between.

 How to Dispose of old Batteries